Part D Transition Guidelines

 Long-Term Care (LTC) Members

 During the member's first 90 days of enrollment with WellCare, the member can obtain up to a 31-day transition supply.
-WellCare will honor multiple fills of non-formulary Part D medications (including Part D medication that are on WellCare’s formulary but require prior authorization or step therapy under WellCare's utilization management rules) as appropriate during the entire length of the 90-day transition period.
+WellCare will honor multiple fills up to a total of a month’s supply of non-formulary Part D medications (including Part D medication that are on WellCare’s formulary but require prior authorization or step therapy under WellCare's utilization management rules) as appropriate during the 90-day transition period.

 If an LTC enrollee is outside his or her 90-day transition period, WellCare will provide an emergency supply of non-formulary medication (including Part D medications that are on WellCare's formulary but require prior authorization or step therapy under WellCare’s utilization management rules).
 This emergency supply will be for at least a 31 days’ supply of medication, unless the prescription is written for less than 31 days.
 The emergency supply is to ensure that members receive their medications while an exception has been requested through WellCare.